-Your income affects your eligibility for Chapter 7 bankruptcy -- the higher your income, the more difficult it may be for you to pass the Chapter 7 "means test."
-Unfortunately, you must count your veterans' benefits as income when filing for Chapter 7 bankruptcy.
-However, if you are a disabled veteran, you may be exempt from the means test altogether.
+Your income affects your eligibility for a Chapter 7 bankruptcy discharge—the order that wipes out obligations such as credit card balances, medical bills, and personal loans.
+Naturally, the higher your income, the more difficult it might be for you to qualify for a discharge (you must pass the Chapter 7 means test).
+Although your veterans' benefits will count as income when filing for Chapter 7 bankruptcy, if you are a disabled veteran, you might be exempt from the means test altogether.

-In order to be eligible for Chapter 7 bankruptcy relief, you must meet certain income and expense requirements.
-If your monthly income is less than or equal to the median income in your state, you can file for Chapter 7 bankruptcy (assuming you meet other Chapter 7 eligibility requirements.)
-If your income is higher than the state median, you must pass the Chapter 7 means test, which looks at your disposable income after deducting certain expenses from your income.
+The lower your income, the easier it is to qualify for Chapter 7 bankruptcy.
+If your monthly income is less than or equal to the median income in your state, you’re eligible (assuming you meet other Chapter 7 eligibility requirements, such as the rule limiting how often you can file a Chapter 7 bankruptcy and receive a discharge.)
+If your income is higher than the state median, you’ll do calculations to determine how much disposable income remains after deducting certain expenses from your income.

 Debtors must include most sources of income on the means test.
 The exception is Social Security benefits, and in some states, unemployment compensation—you won’t need to include these types.

 By contrast, veterans’ benefits aren’t exempt and must be figured into the means test calculations.
 Keep in mind that payments for many different things can be part of veterans’ benefits, such as payments for healthcare, living expenses, and disability.